Nro001/Nro-Galaxy-Editor/README.md

 **I can't click anything on the editor**
 * Sometimes the entities are not deleted or replaced properly, just close the application.

+If there are any other issues, please go to the Issues tab and post your problem including your modified gamestate file if you can.

 Changing to another save-file
 ------------------------